pwr-cloudprogramming/a5-KonradRudnicki/README.md

 ## Reflections

 - What did you learn?
+  I learned hot to deplyos application on AWS with terraform.

 - What obstacles did you overcome?
+  I had issue with downloading the repository.

 - What did you help most in overcoming obstacles?
+  Googling the answer.

 - Was that something that surprised you?
+  How easy it is to deploy apps on AWS while you have the configuration for it.